TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 		3. When text appears on console its called output
 		4. What happened when you used multi-lines?
 			1. Talk to students about how to read a program.
-	2.	display `Print(“hello world”)` on board.
-Ask what will hapen when run?
-Ask students how they would print the following:
+	2. Ask students how they would print the following:
 	```
 Hello World
 Hello World